DavidManolitsas/java-algorithms/README.md

 # Java Algorithms

-This project demonstrates how to implement various sort and search algorithms using Java.
+A command line java program that demonstrates various sort and search algorithms to compare time complexity.
 The algorithms used in this project include:

 ### Sort